 Throughout my training, there were so many fundamental (non-medical) things that people failed to teach me.
 I don’t want that to happen to you.
 That’s what this website is about.

-If you want to know more about my background growing up the ups and downs of going through bankruptcy as a kid and where my hatred from debt came from, you can read My Blogging Manifesto: Part 1.
+If you want to know more about my background growing up the ups and downs of going through bankruptcy as a kid and where my hatred for debt came from, you can read My Blogging Manifesto: Part 1.

 What are the goals?